piclas-framework/piclas/docs/documentation/userguide/visu_output.md

 WIP, PartAnalyze/FieldAnalyze

 ## Dynamic Mode Decomposition
-The dynamic mode decomposition is an algorithm divide a temporal series into a set of modes which are associated with a frequency and grow/decay rate.
+The dynamic mode decomposition is an algorithm that divides a temporal series into a set of modes which are associated with a frequency and grow/decay rate.
 The dynamic mode decomposition (DMD) is implemented according to Schmid et al. {cite}`Schmid2009`.
 To use the DMD tool, it needs to be compiled first.
 In cmake, set the flag